JoaoM07/HandsVisualScene_guide/README.md

   1.2 - Click on the 'Complete download' button.

   1.3 - Unzip the file and extract its content to a folder in your hard drive.
+This is the original dataset from which we extracted the data for our analysis.

 ### Step 2.
 Upload the data onto your Google Drive ###